The Good Samaritan Law in Los AngelesUpdated on Tuesday 11th April 2017

 The law on offering emergency help

-In California, the law on Good Samaritans refers to those individuals who, in good faith and not for monetary compensation, engage providing medical or non-medical care at the scene of an emergency.
+In California, the Law on Good Samaritans refers to those individuals who, in good faith and not for monetary compensation, engage providing medical or non-medical care at the scene of an emergency.
 These individuals are protected from liability and cannot be sued for civil damages resulted from any acts or omissions while performing the rescue activity.
 The Health and Safety Code Section 1799.102 refers particularly to these acts performed in good faith and without claiming compensation afterward, done in an emergency situation.
 According to this legislative document, those who offer medical or nonmedical care at the scene of an emergency, under the conditions described above, are not to be held liable.
 An exception does apply if the said individual who offered help did not do so in good faith and if he displayed a behavior that showed willful misconduct.

 Our Los Angeles personal injury lawyers invite you to watch the following video about the Good Samaritan Law: